alibaba/funcraft/README.md

 ## Installation

-Fun is a command-line tool written in Node.js, but it can also support the deployment of Python, Java and other environments.
+Fun is a development tool for serverless applications.
+It could help you efficiently arrange cloud resources such as Function Compute, API Gateway, Log Service and so on.
+You can use it to develop，build and deploy FC by describing relative resources in a `template.yml` file.

 The easiest way to install `Fun` is to use [npm](https://www.npmjs.com/):

 ```
 $ npm install @alicloud/fun -g